 There's a player challenge for The Sims 2 that revolves around creating one of these.See it here.

 Also in the pre-made neighborhood Strangetown, Olive Specter is implied to be one of these.
 And for the bonus Visual Pun, she is indeed black.

 Ghostbusters: The Video Game.
 In the second visit to the Hotel Sedgewick you fight the "Spider Witch", the ghost of a woman who murdered her previous husbands who takes the form of a giant spider.
 She hung them upside down and drained them of all their blood in the service of Gozer's cult.
 It's not clear if she did this before or after she killed them.

-Although her partners tend to still be alive.
-Until the vault hunters see to that.
+Mad Moxxi in Borderlands.
+Her partners tend to still be alive, until the vault hunters see to that.
 Her first husband forced her to kill him after threatening to enslave their daughter as the "clan wife", her second husband was a serial killer taken down by the players (and emotionally mourned by Moxxi), her third husband is the amoral gun runner supplying to the players, and various lovers were murdered either by the players or Moxxi's son.
 Less a black widow, more a dubious judge of character.

 Mass Effect 2 reveals that a small percentage of Asari suffer from a genetic defect that causes their Mind Meld-esque mating to kill their partners.
 Ardat-Yakshi("Demon of the Night Winds") who kill in this manner experience an addictive rush when this occurs, as well as an increase in biotic ability.
 They are a variant of this trope because most Ardat-Yakshi hunt for victims to satiate their addiction rather than for money.